RedisTimeSeries/RedisTimeSeries/docs/commands/ts.create.md

 is initial allocation size, in bytes, for the data part of each new chunk.
 Actual chunks may consume more memory.
 Changing chunkSize (using `TS.ALTER`) does not affect existing chunks.

 Must be a multiple of 8 in the range [48 ..
 1048576].
-When not specified, it is set to 4096 bytes (a single memory page).
+When not specified, it is set to the global [CHUNK_SIZE_BYTES](/docs/stack/timeseries/configuration/#chunk_size_bytes) configuration of the database, which by default is 4096 (a single memory page).

 Note: Before v1.6.10 no minimum was enforced.
 Between v1.6.10 and v1.6.17 and in v1.8.0 the minimum value was 128.
 Since v1.8.1 the minimum value is 48.